mhardalov/exams-qa/README.md

 ## License

 The dataset, which contains paragraphs from Wikipedia, is licensed under [CC-BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/legalcode).
-The code in this repository is licenced according the LICENSE file.

-The rest of the repositorty is Licensed under the [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0).
+The code in this repository is licenced under the [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0).